 Form going in

-England England — recent form WWLWDL
+England England — recent form WDLWWW

-Croatia Croatia — recent form WWWWLL
+Croatia Croatia — recent form WWLLWL

 Who goes through